AUDUBON COASTAL WILDLIFE NETWORK

 What to do if you spot a marine mammal or sea turtle:

 - If you see an injured or sick marine mammal or sea turtle immediately call the CWN stranding hotline at (504) 235-3005

 - Be prepared to give the following information:

 - Pictures (if possible)

 - Do not touch or push the animal back into the ocean.
 This is for your safety and the safety of the animal

-- Please be prepared to wait for the Audubon Rescue staff or LDWF response staff to arrive on site
+- Please be prepared to wait for the Audubon Rescue staff to arrive on site

 Since 2010, CWN has rehabilitated close to 300 sea turtles with injuries or illness ranging from boat strikes to cold stress related illness.
 CWN has also rehabilitated 5 dolphins found along the Louisiana coastline.